neams-th-coe/cardinal/doc/content/run_tests_troubleshoot.md

 This page addresses errors commonly encountered when running the regression test suite, with `./run_tests`.

+## All the OpenMC tests Exodiff/CSVDiff

+There are two general reasons why all of the OpenMC tests might fail with an Exodiff or CSVDiff (meaning that the test *ran*, but the code results do not match what the test suite expects to encounter for tally values):

+- You did not use the cross section set that Cardinal expects to use for the test suite.
+  You can find this test suite [here](https://cardinal.cels.anl.gov/cross_sections.html).
+- If you are on a Mac, it is known that OpenMC itself does not output identical solutions when compared to Linux operating systems.
+See [this issue](https://github.com/openmc-dev/openmc/issues/801) on the OpenMC github for more information.
+In this case, as long as the tests ran (i.e. they did not crash or abort, but did run successfully), you can proceed as normal.

 ## Missing Python dependencies

 Cardinal's test suite requires some Python dependencies that ship with MOOSE.
 You